mrudulkatti/DBMS-project/README.md

 # Project-DBMS
-Mini project for helping student.
+Mini project for DBMS aimed at benefitting teachers and students alike.
-Students!
-Thank  us later